ibm-cloud-docs/speech-to-text/models.md

   </tr>
 </table>

+### The US English short-form model

-The US English model `en-US_ShortForm_NarrowbandModel` is intended for use in Interactive Voice Response (IVR) and Automated Customer Support solutions.
-The model is tuned to recognize the short utterances, such as digits, spellings, months, and so on, that frequently occur in such solutions.
-It can improve speech recognition for related applications.
-Use the model that is most appropriate for your application.
+The US English short-form model, `en-US_ShortForm_NarrowbandModel`, can improve speech recognition for Interactive Voice Response (IVR) and Automated Customer Support solutions.
+The short-form model is trained to recognize the short utterances that are frequently expressed in customer support settings like automated and human support call centers.
+The model is tuned, for example, for precise utterances such as digits, single-character word and name spellings, and yes-no responses.
+Using a grammar in combination with the short-form model can further improve recognition results.

+As with all models, noisy environments can adversely impact the results.
+For example, background acoustic noise from airports, moving vehicles, conference rooms, and multiple speakers can reduce transcription accuracy.
+Audio from speaker phones can also reduce accuracy due to the echo common to such devices.
+Using a custom acoustic model with the short-form model can counteract such effects.

+-   For more information about language model and acoustic model customization, see [The customization interface](/docs/services/speech-to-text/custom.html).
+-   For more information about grammars, see [Using grammars with custom language models](/docs/services/speech-to-text/grammar.html).

 ### Language model example
 {: #modelsExample}